Soft and moist pumpkin bundt cake topped with a rich cream cheese frosting. This easy and delicious cake makes a great fall dessert!

 There are many toppings that taste delicious with pumpkin bundt cake.
 My personal favorite is cream cheese frosting, but I’ve also used salted caramel sauce and maple frosting.
 All are absolutely delicious!

-- Drippier frosting consistency.
 You want the frosting to have a drippier consistency than regular cream cheese frosting does.
+It should be more like a cream cheese glaze.
 To give it this texture, simply add a few more Tablespoons of milk or cream.
 I’d recommend adding 1 Tablespoon at a time until the frosting has the perfect drippy consistency (usually about 1/4 cup total).

 This recipe is also great for making mini pumpkin bundt cakes.
 Simply use a mini bundt cake pan and bake for about 18-20 minutes, or until a toothpick comes out clean.
 The recipe will make 18 minis.